DengPingFan/Inf-Net/README.md

 ### 3.2.
 Usage

-- Prerequisites: MATLAB Software (Windows/Linux OS is both work, however we suggest you test it in the Linux OS for convenience.)
+- Prerequisites: MATLAB Software (Windows/Linux OS is both works, however, we suggest you test it in the Linux OS for convenience.)

-- run `cd ./Evaluation/` and `matlab` open the matlab software via terminal
+- run `cd ./Evaluation/` and `matlab` open the Matlab software via terminal

 - Just run `main.m` to get the overall evaluation results.